Furano Travel Guide

 The slopes in the Furano Ski Area offer good skiing opportunities for all levels: 20 percent of the area is rated advanced, 40 percent intermediate, and 40 percent (mainly around the base of the mountains) for beginners.
 Night skiing is available until 9pm.
 There is a well-serviced lift system that extends as far as 1.8 miles (3km) up the slopes in the Kitanomine zone.
 Furano has two ski schools with an international booking centre.

-Furano is comprised of several small farming towns around a municipal center.
+Furano is comprised of several small farming towns around a municipal centre.
 The region is known for its picturesque lavender fields and vineyards as well as for its powdery snow, and visitors can enjoy an array of locally-produced goods like wine, carrot juice and cheese.
-There are a number of hotel shops and grocery stores to find this produce but the best place to go shopping for souvenirs in Furano is Ningle Terrace where you can find a charming collection of craft shops in small log huts.
+There are a number of hotel shops and grocery stores selling this produce but the best place to go shopping for souvenirs in Furano is Ningle Terrace where you can find a charming collection of craft shops in small log huts.
 Here you will find local artists, glass makers and jewellery crafters.

-Although there is not much of a clubbing scene Furano has plenty of bars and pubs as well as more than a hundred restaurants and visitors won't struggle to find a fun spot for some nighttime revelry.
+Although there is not much of a clubbing scene Furano has plenty of bars and pubs as well as more than a hundred restaurants and visitors won't struggle to find a fun spot for some night-time revelry.
 The Furano Tourism Association is very proactive and organise a number of interesting cultural events, like traditional Japanese music performances, which are usually free of charge and allow tourists to interact with locals and enjoy Japanese culture.
 There are also theatres and art galleries to be investigated.

 Visitors can enjoy a number of fun outdoor activities at Furano including snowmobiling, snow rafting, hot air balloon rides, cross country skiing and sledding.
 There are also many tourist attractions in the city; a popular rainy day activity is a tour of the local cheese and wine factory where you can help make (and sample!) cheese, ice-cream and butter.
-The resort is also bordered by Hokkaido's incredible Daisetsu-zan National Park which is a wonderful scenic area for tourists to explore.
+The resort is also bordered by Hokkaido's incredible Daisetsu-zan National Park which is a wonderfully scenic area for tourists to explore.

 There have been some complaints about groups of foreigners becoming too rowdy on the slopes.